tayruxin/tp/docs/UserGuide.md

 **Examples:**

-**Step 1.** After adding the internship for Microsoft into LinkMeIn, you also want to note down that this internship requires experience in Java.
+**Step 1.** After adding the internship for DSTA into LinkMeIn, you wish to note down that this internship requires experience in Java.

-**Step 2.** To note this down, type `remark 1 re/need Java`
+**Step 2.** To note this down, type `remark 3 re/need Java`
    ![RemarkDemo1.png](images/remark-command/RemarkDemo1.png)

-**Step 3.** You can view the remark the 1st company as shown below.
+**Step 3.** You can view the remark of the 3rd company as shown below.
    ![RemarkDemo2.png](images/remark-command/RemarkDemo2.png)

 **Step 4.** Go ahead and add remarks for more companies on your own!

 **More examples:**
-- `remark 3 re/interview went well!`
+- `remark 4 re/interview went well!`
-- `remark 4 re/$800 per month`
+- `remark 5 re/$800 per month`

 **Possible Error:**